-"These resources have the potential to change, even save, lives."
+"The potential to change, even save, lives."

 Thrive Coach Training

 What You'll Learn

 The course teaches you how to thrive and beat stress over 23 classes, consisting of 38 videos, gradually building your knowledge as you progress.
 Learn what each class will teach you by selecting the numbered 'Class' tabs below.

 In this introductory class, I’ll first share with you the story of why I’ve dedicated my life to help people like you to beat stress, anxiety and depression.
 Then, I’ll provide you with an overview of the course, including how Thrive works.
 Finally, because it’s often misunderstood, I’ll provide an introductory overview of what stress really is.
 This will set you up nicely to dive into the first section of the course, which teaches you the science of stress.